This article originally appeared on VICE UK

-How you'd organise a workplace – safety, support, hot-tubs for bitching sessions, cake – is a conversation I've heard many times as sex workers discuss the fact that, in the UK, working together is illegal.
+How you'd organize a workplace—safety, support, hot-tubs for bitching sessions, cake—is a conversation I've heard many times as sex workers discuss the fact that, in the UK, working together is illegal.
 While selling sex is legal, brothel-keeping is not, thanks to the archaic and poorly designed laws that govern the industry.

 So before you even get to the hot-tubs and cake, there's the crucial issue of safety.
 Nowadays, most UK sex workers make their livings indoors, either working for agencies or independently.
 That's a lot of women routinely working alone, in hotels or flats or strangers' homes.
 Surely there's a better, safer way.
-I asked some sex workers what their ideal workplace would look like, if the UK fully decriminalised their job.
+I asked some sex workers what their ideal workplace would look like, if we lived in a country that actually embraced decriminalization.

 19 years old